akka/akka/akka-docs/rst/scala/typed.rst

 message.

-The behavior of the Actor is defined as the :meth:`greeter` value with the help of the :class:`Static` behavior constructor—there are many different ways of formulating behaviors as we shall see in the following.
-The “static” behavior is not capable of changing in response to a message, it will stay the same until the Actor is stopped by its parent.
+The behavior of the Actor is defined as the :meth:`greeter` value with the help of the :class:`Stateless` behavior constructor—there are many different ways of formulating behaviors as we shall see in the following.
+The “stateless” behavior is not capable of changing in response to a message, it will stay the same until the Actor is stopped by its parent.